Minnesota Master Naturalist Instructors

 Become an Instructor in the Minnesota Master Naturalist Program!

 The Minnesota Master Naturalist Program is a volunteer program that trains adults about Minnesota`s natural resources, teaches how to educate others, and provides opportunities to do conservation projects.
-Your organization can offer these 40-hour courses by sending a staff member to the Instructor Training course listed above.
+Your organization can offer these 40-hour courses by sending a staff member to an Instructor Training course.
+Courses are offered twice a year, in September and in February or March.
+The trainings move around the state.
+If you have a group of staff to train and would be interested in hosting the training, please contact us.

 After you train volunteers with this curriculum at your site, you will have a pool of highly skilled and dedicated volunteers to help out with those back-burner projects you've always wanted to do.
 Minnesota Master Naturalist Instructors will become part of a statewide effort to increase natural resource volunteering in citizen science, interpretation, program support, and stewardship throughout Minnesota.